brshallo/funspotr/README.md

 #> 10 made_up_fun  (unknown)
 ```

--   `funs`: function used in file
+-   `funs`: functions in file
--   `pkgs`: best guess as to the package the function came from
+-   `pkgs`: best guess as to the package the functions came from
 -   …[4]

 <!-- The example below uses `spot_pkgs_from_DESCRIPTION()` to load in package dependencies and then passes the resulting character vector to `spot_funs_custom()`. -->